 - Subjects should give uncoerced, informed consent to their participation in the research.

-The IRB Application Process page describes how to apply for IRB approval of a research project.
+The "How do I apply?" page describes how to apply for IRB approval of a research project.

 Other Useful Resources